Mr-Errors/PandaMenus/README.md

 # PandaMenus
-PandaMenus is a minecraft skript which allows you to create a custom menu to how ever you wish.
-There are limitations currently like you can not do placeholders as of right now, try to think of it of as a quicker deluxemenus with a built in pagination system.

-# [Requirements]
+PandaMenus is a Minecraft Skript plugin that enables server administrators to create fully customizable menus tailored to their specific needs.
+While there are currently some limitations—such as the absence of placeholder support—PandaMenus can be thought of as a streamlined alternative to DeluxeMenus, featuring a built-in pagination system for enhanced navigation and user experience.

+## Requirements

+The following dependencies are required for PandaMenus to function properly:

-- Skript v2.13.2
+- **Skript** v2.13.2
-- Skbee v3.15.0
+- **SkBee** v3.15.0
-- Oopsk v1.0-beta2
+- **Oopsk** v1.0-beta2
-- Skript-gui v1.3.1
+- **Skript-gui** v1.3.1
-- Skript-reflect v2.6.1
+- **Skript-reflect** v2.6.1
-- Skript-yaml v1.7.2
+- **Skript-yaml** v1.7.2

-# [OPTIONAL Requirements]
+## Optional Requirements

+The following addons are optional and only needed if you wish to integrate custom item providers:

-- Skript-itemadder v1.6.1 - If you want to wish to use ItemsAdder items
+- **Skript-itemadder** v1.6.1 - For ItemsAdder item support
-- MythicMobs v5.11.1-de409cac - If you want to wish to use MythicMobs items
+- **MythicMobs** v5.11.1-de409cac - For MythicMobs item support
-- Nexo - If you want to wish to use Nexo items
+- **Nexo** - For Nexo item support
-- Oraxen - If you want to wish to use Oraxen items
+- **Oraxen** - For Oraxen item support

+## Getting Started

+[You may want to add installation instructions, usage examples, or a link to documentation here]

+## Support

+[Consider adding information about where users can get help or report issues]